So I get it.

 There are a number of missed opportunities in this scenario…

 So if you are a couple in business with two separate businesses, please take a moment and check in whether your individual business goals are moving your family towards the outcome you both want, or further away from it.
-Contact us today, we provide online training for couples in business across Australia.
+Contact us today, we provide online business training in Australia for couples in business.

 Edward is the Co-Founder and Lead Strategist at the Institute for Couples in Business.
 When he’s not nutting out smart strategies you’ll find him hanging out with wife and business partner Rebecca and his sons Samuel, 4, and Charles, 2.
 For the past seven years Ed has been working with business owners to double profits, halve hours and build self-sustaining business that thrives with or without you.
 Ed is also author of #1 best-seller Lead-The-Ship and a sought-after guest speaker who often gets mistaken for Prince Harry.